Gavler/EXPERIMENT-2/README.md

  [ 0.80496543 -0.85651623  1.01151901  1.08557246  0.21185374]
  [ 0.70680102  0.99878103  0.74865067  0.81097623 -1.26840319]
  [ 0.19697078 -1.80267921 -1.70155366 -1.15314656 -1.67487232]]

-Divisible by 3 Problem:
+# Divisible by 3 Problem:

 import numpy as np

-# squares of the first 100 positive integers.
+#Squares of the first 100 positive integers.
 n = np.arange(1, 101)
 s = n ** 2